laurynasKv/ColoredCube/README.md

 # ColoredCube

-by typing a color the cube is gona become that color (HEX codes work too) and by typing like 40px its corner are gonna become round same with like 50%
+a project witch colores the cube by HEX or color names and makes the corners round if you type a number and px with no spaces or type a number and after it with no spaces % (example : "red 40px" its going to make a red cube with round corners.).